apostrophecms/apostrophe-documentation/tutorials/howtos/docker.md

 ```
 docker run --network="host" -it <YourApostropheContainer:latest> /bin/bash
 ```
 The above command creates an interactive session in your Apostrophe container where you can issue the following command to add an Apostrophe user.
-The /bin/bash part ay differ depending on your OS
+The /bin/bash part may differ depending on your OS

 ```
 node app.js apostrophe-users:add admin "admin"